Buying And Selling Businesses - David Barnett

 • Quantify the qualitative things in your business

-• Some people have buyer's fever, which romanticizes their idea of the business
+• Some people have buyer's fever.
+It romanticizes their idea of the business

 • Be detached when you make deals